 Stress awareness month has been held every April, since 1992.
 During this annual period, health care professionals and health promotion experts across work to increase public awareness about both the causes and potential cures for this modern epidemic.
-According to the Mental Health Foundation 74% of UK adults have felt so stressed at some point over the last year they have felt overwhelmed or unable to cope.
+According to a July 2021 study, 79% of UK adults feel stressed at least one day a month, and a third of adults (30%) feel stressed ten or more days a month.
 In fact, millions of working age people around the UK are experiencing such high levels of stress that their health is at risk.
-Despite stress being a significant factor in mental health problems such as depression and anxiety, it’s concerning that stress’s impact is not taken as seriously as other physical health concerns
+Despite stress being a significant factor in mental health problems such as depression and anxiety, it’s concerning that impact of stress is not taken as seriously as other physical health concerns.

 Those of us who are a working age will have experienced our fair share of stresses over our years working; but those of us that work in London will have experienced the particular kind of stress associated with getting to work on time while navigating London’s buses, trains and tubes.
-For Stress Awareness Month, Hassan Khan, Project Coordinator for London Vision, has written about the unique stresses he experiences just trying to get to work as a blind person:
+For Stress Awareness Month, Hassan Khan, wrote about the unique stresses he experiences just trying to get to work as a blind person:

 “As you sit on the tube, idly wiping the sleep from your eyes, reading or lost in your smart phone, across from you sits a blind guy, also making the same journey, but with stress etched all over his face.
 He wonders whether today will be the day the announcements stop working, or he isn’t met off the train, or even the day one of you walks into him, causing him to shout: “Watch where you’re going!”